The Manifesto

 BACKGROUND:

-In Waldo County many people moved to Maine in the 1970s as part of the Back-To-The-Land movement, and they are beginning to reach retirement age.
-Many of those residents want to know that the land they bought from retiring farmers continues to express its agricultural potential after they pass it on.
-For some people that land also represents one of their major financial “nest eggs” they count on to help fund their retirement.
+Many people moved to Waldo County in the 1970s as part of the Back-To-The-Land movement, and they are reaching or beyond retirement age.
+Many of those residents want to know that the land they bought from retiring farmers will continue to express its agricultural potential after they pass it on.
+For most residents the the land also represents one of the major financial “nest eggs” they count on to help fund their retirement.

 Concurrently since 1980 MOFGA has been training lots of young people to farm, and as a result the average age of a farmer in Maine is lower than the national average, and has actually gone down in recent USDA census reports.
-Meanwhile land prices have continued to rise over the past twenty years, and new farmers compete with developers and home owners who want to build homes in the rural areas around population centers.
-As other Baby Boomers begin to retire, and find Maine an attractive place to locate a portion of their retirement, the residential development value of Maine land outstrips the agricultural value of some of that land.
-Unfortunately open farmland is an easy and desirable (views! lawns!) place to build houses.
-New farmers are left to either lease agricultural land (that may be waiting to be built on) or go into debt to own land outright just to start their agricultural career.
+All while land prices continue to rise, and new farmers compete with developers and home owners who want to create homes in the rural areas around population centers.
+As people from Maine and around the world find Maine an attractive place to retire, at least part-time, the residential development value of Maine land outstrips the agricultural value of some of that land.
+Unfortunately open farmland is a practical and desirable (views! lawns!) place to build new houses, while old farmhouses also have their own charm as homes.
+New farmers are left to either lease agricultural land (that may be waiting to be built on) or go into debt to own land outright just to start their agricultural business.

-Can a retiring farmer give access to the agricultural assets of their land to a new farmer without “giving away” their nest egg?
-Can a new farmer gain real equity in that farm (as opposed to establishing leased access for a finite period) that reflects the work and/or investment they put into its maintenance without the onus of a decades long mortgage hanging over them?
+Can a retiring farmer give a new farmer access to the agricultural assets of their land without “giving away” their nest egg?
+Can a new farmer gain real equity in farmland (as opposed to establishing leased access for a finite period) that reflects the work and/or investment they put into its maintenance without the onus of a decades long mortgage hanging over them?

-A Farmstead Cooperative (hereafter referred to as an “FC”) is meant to be an instrument that allows an owner of a specified piece of real estate containing elements attractive to a farmer to share use of those agricultural assets as well as to partially and/or wholly transfer that real estate to one or more parties who will maintain the agricultural assets.
-The FC entity can legally mandate the maintenance and/or improvement of the agricultural elements of that land for as long as the FC entity remains viable.
-If the FC member owners (“members”) ever decided that the FC is no longer viable, there is a clear pathway to changing the land ownership model and compensating its equity members according to the equity split.
+A Farmstead Cooperative (hereafter referred to as an “FC”) is meant to be an instrument that allows an owner of a specified piece of real estate containing elements attractive to a farmer to share use of those agricultural assets as well as to partially and/or wholly transfer that real estate to one or more parties while sustaining the agricultural assets.
+An FC entity can legally mandate the maintenance and/or improvement of the agricultural elements of that land for as long as the FC entity remains viable.
+If the FC member owners (“members”) ever decided that the FC is no longer viable, there is a clear pathway to changing the land ownership model and compensating its equity members according to a defined equity split.

-Members own shares in an FC, and by transferring shares the landowner(s) can access partially or wholly monetize their “nest egg” while at the same time participating in the ongoing use of the land.
+Members own shares in an FC, not specific assets (like a house or a barn or a field).
+By generating and then transferring shares of an FC landowner(s) can monetize their “nest egg” while at the same time participating in the ongoing use of the land.
 The farmer can acquire tangible equity in exchange for money and/or their investment of labor and materials in the maintenance of land they are using for their farm business.
-Since the primary assets that form an FC entity are land and structures that are can be defined as real estate, the FC entity has tangible monetary value that can change over time with changes in property values.
-In addition, if a member stops purchasing additional shares (for whatever reason) they are not held in “default” of a loan but instead retain the equity they have already paid for up to that point.
+Since the primary assets that form an FC entity are land and structures that are can be defined as real estate, the FC entity and its shares have tangible monetary value that can change over time with changes in property values.
+In addition, if a member stops purchasing additional shares (for whatever reason) they are not held in “default” of a loan which they must then pay off, but the member maintains the equity they have already paid for up to that point until they may choose to sell that equity to another farmer (based on the guidelines for transfer of shares defined in the by-laws).

 The FC instrument is an option I developed to address some of the shortcomings of the existing agricultural land preservation and/or transfer techniques I found available to me:

-- Agricultural easements can lower the value of land ownership while restricting development, but farmers still need a pathway to ownership of that land.
-The traditional method of exchanging a clear title for a mortgage note (either through a third-party like a financial institution or by owner financing) allows for buying over time, but it forces a farmer to forfeit an immediate down-payment and then commit to a monthly payment (as well as `00% of the regular expenses like taxes, insurance, repairs, etc.) before they can begin to operate their business.
+• Agricultural easements can lower the value of land ownership while restricting development, but farmers still need a pathway to ownership of that land.
+The traditional method of exchanging a clear title for a mortgage note (either through a third-party like a financial institution or by owner financing) allows for buying over time, but it often requires a farmer to forfeit an immediate down-payment and then commit to a monthly payment (as well as 100% of the regular expenses like taxes, insurance, repairs, etc.) before they can begin to operate their agricultural business.
 They build up equity in the form of principle payments, and the loan amount does not change even if the property value does.
 Mortgages must be paid in full before title is transferred.

 Leased Land is often adjunct to an owners residence, but does not commonly include a residence for the farmer.
-Therefore Farmers who depend on leased land often commute to work the land.
-This model actually works well for Farmers who have a primary residence with tillable land who is looking to expand their production in many cases.
+Therefore farmers who depend on leased land often commute to work the land.
+This model actually works well for farmers who have a primary residence with tillable land who is looking to expand their production.
 That situation still leaves the question — how does a new farmer acquire that “primary residence with tillable land” in the first place?

 Leased land that is adjunct to an owner’s residence also presents a tricky set of circumstances — how successfully can the owner and the lessee define “acceptable uses” for the land in the agreement, stick to the agreement, and reconcile future concerns of the landowner who oversees the farmers actions, and must live next to those actions?
-Manure is a popular soil amendment, but are acceptable odors addressed in the lease agreement.
-There are countless horror stories from farmers about lease owners changing the terms of lease agreements in mid-growing season, and sometimes refusing a lessee’s access to the land for any reason… It doesn’t take a lot of imagination to understand how tenuous a farmer has with leased land that they’re depending on for production of crops.
+Manure is a popular soil amendment, but are acceptable odors addressed in the lease agreement?
+There are countless horror stories from farmers about lease owners changing the terms of lease agreements in mid-growing season, and sometimes refusing a lessee’s access to the land for any reason at any time.
+It doesn’t take a lot of imagination to understand how tenuous a farmer’s business is with leased land alone that they’re depending on for production of crops.

 DEFINITION: